Skip to content

 Areas of higher socio-economic disadvantage are defined as those within deciles 1 to 6 of the Index of Relative Socio-economic Disadvantage, which is developed by Australian Bureau of Statistics based on information from the five-yearly Census.

-You can access the list of 28 regional victorian local government areas on the Regional Victorian LGAs with higher levels of socio-economic disadvantage page.
+You can access the list of 28 regional Victorian local government areas on the Regional Victorian LGAs with higher levels of socio-economic disadvantage page.

 What information do I need to include in my application?